Pardickson History, Family Crest & Coats of Arms

 Scottish history reveals Pardickson was first used as a surname by the Strathclyde-Briton people.
 It was a name for someone who lived in Cumberland.

 The surname Pardickson was first found in Cumberland, where they held a family seat from very early times some say at the time of the Norman Conquest of England by Duke William of Normandy in 1066 A.D.

-Important Dates for the Pardickson family
+Early History of the Pardickson family

 This web page shows only a small excerpt of our Pardickson research.
 Another 182 words (13 lines of text) covering the years 1034, 1413, 1671 and 1634 are included under the topic Early Pardickson History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Pardickson has been spelled Patrickson, Partickson, Patricksone, Patricksoun, Patryckson and many more.

 Early Notables of the Pardickson family (pre 1700)